tradle/react-native-facetec-zoom/README.md

 const verifyLiveness = async () => {
   // ensure zoom is initialized
-  // this only needs to be done once const { success, status } = await Zoom.initialize({
+  // this only needs to be done once
+  // see `initialize` in ./defaults.js for a list of options const { success, status } = await Zoom.initialize({
     appToken: '.. get this from https://dev.zoomlogin.com/ ..',
     // optional customization options